-- infrastructure provision and flood mitigation should be established at the outset and reflected in the amount paid (agreed to pay) for land. - 6.6.
-All assessments of development viability will only consider the viability of the particular development site in question.
+- requirements for contributions towards affordable housing requirements at the relevant levels set out in the plan". - 6.6 The Council also considers that any abnormal development costs, such as site demolition, preparation, retaining walls, piling, infrastructure provision and flood mitigation should be established at the outset and reflected in the amount paid (agreed to pay) for land. - 6.7 All assessments of development viability will only consider the viability of the particular development site in question.
 Assessments will not take into account the specific financial circumstances of any given developer.
-Equally, assessments will not take into account the specific desires of land owners to maximise the amount they are paid for land by developers.
+Equally, assessments will not take into account the specific desires of landowners to maximise the amount they are paid for land by developers.